Large-Scale Estimation under Unknown Heteroskedasticity: An Empirical Illustration

 \subsection{Results}

-The main finding here is that teachers with small $\mu_i$ will also tend to have large $\sigma_i$, as is shown in the left panel of Figure~\ref{fig:app.dens1} that plots the \textsc{het} estimates of $\sigma_i$ against those of $\mu_i$.
+The main finding here is that teachers with small $\mu_i$ tend to have large $\sigma_i$, as is shown in the left panel of Figure~\ref{fig:app.dens1} that plots the \textsc{het} estimates of $\sigma_i$ against those of $\mu_i$.
 This implies differences in teacher quality is exacerbated, in that teachers who differ in how the average student performs under them (that is, $\mu_i$) tend to differ even more in how the lower-percentile students will perform under them (e.g., $q_{0.1,i}$).
 To see this, the right panel of Figure~\ref{fig:app.dens1} displays the test score distribution of \eqref{eq:app.model} for two representative teacher profiles $(\mu,\sigma)$ constructed from the \textsc{het} estimates; see the notes of Figure~\ref{fig:app.dens1} for construction details.
-The negative correlation between $\mu_i$ and $\sigma_i$ implies that while the two teachers' $\mu$ differ by 0.42 (i.e., 0.42 standard deviations of the raw test scores), their $q_{0.1}$ differ by $0.51$, a $22\%$ increase in difference.
+Re-assigning a mean student from the lower to higher value-added teacher shifts the student's test score up by 0.36 (i.e. 0.36 standard deviations of raw test scores).
+The negative correlation between $\mu_i$ and $\sigma_i$ implies that re-assigning a $10^{\text{th}}$ percentile student from the lower to higher value-added teacher shifts the student's test score up by a larger 0.42.